Phone: 0161 214 1500

 David is approachable and has significant knowledge and court craft in his specialty field of Environmental Law.
 He works closely with leading solicitors in this field.
 He is a keen strategist, always seeking to achieve the best results for his clients.
 He ensures that the client is central to the team he leads.

-- Succeeded in having the prosecution against an international bakery dismissed.
+- Succeeded in having the prosecution against an international bakery dismissed for alleged breaches of Clean Air Act; secured large wasted costs.
 See the news story.

-- Acting for company directors suing the EA for damages in negligence in the High Court
+- Acting for company directors suing the EA for damages in negligence 7 breach of duty

 - Four-month EA prosecution.
 Led by Queen’s Counsel in vast multi-handed and rare case.
 Ended on abuse of process application